Python-PyQt/PyQt6-Docs/descriptions/QtCore/QFileInfo-isWritable-f.rst

     :status: todo
     :pysig: c506ff134babdd6e68ab3e6350e95305
     :realsig: () const
-    :digest: 54633ded330a60fa3a8ce6dc97f855ff
+    :digest: 7f2a13d8d46362bc792cfa439a72420c

-Returns ``true`` if the user can write to the file; otherwise returns ``false``.
+Returns ``true`` if the user can write to the file system entry this :sip:ref:`~PyQt6.QtCore.QFileInfo` refers to; otherwise returns ``false``.

-If the file is a symlink, this function returns true if the target is writeable (not the symlink).
+If the file is a symlink, this function returns information about the target, not the symlink.

-**Note:** If the :ref:`NTFS permissions<qfileinfo-ntfs-permissions>` check has not been enabled, the result on Windows will merely reflect whether the file is marked as Read Only.
+**Note:** If the :ref:`qfileinfo-ntfs-permissions` check has not been enabled, the result on Windows will merely reflect whether the entry is marked as Read Only.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QFileInfo.isReadable`, :sip:ref:`~PyQt6.QtCore.QFileInfo.isExecutable`, :sip:ref:`~PyQt6.QtCore.QFileInfo.permission`.